Fantastic article in the Estates Gazette this week all about the perils of trying to undertake your own legal work…Read More »

 Chandler Garvey is one of the most active firms in the region and as such our general level of market intelligence is very high; allowing us to not only find opportunities on the “grey market”, but also comment intelligently about different macro and micro locations.

 A skilled Chartered Surveyor can influence every aspect of the acquisition process and we see ourselves as “problem solvers” throughout the process, liaising with different parties at different times.
-Our role is not just to find suitable premises and negotiate a deal, but to make sure that the process is managed from start to finish effectively and efficiently to cause your business the least disruption and provide a new home for the business that allows it to grow and flourish.
+Our role is not just to find suitable premises and negotiate a deal, but to make sure that the process is managed effectively and efficiently from start to finish to cause the least disruption and provide a new home for the business that allows it to grow and flourish.
 Having relocated our own business twice we can fully appreciate how disruptive the process can be and the importance of getting it right.

-Unrepresented occupiers never consider all the relevant matters fully and aren’t aware of the issues that can seriously affect the business in the future, relating to the property.
+Unrepresented occupiers are not always aren’t aware of the issues that can seriously affect the business in the future, relating to the property.
 Many large occupiers, appreciate the importance of their offices in terms of staff attraction and retention and the extent to which good quality office space can increase productivity.
 The same principles apply to smaller occupiers, but few businesses ever think about this.

 How much office space do I need?

 Most office occupiers will allocate between 60-150 sq ft per person.
 For example if you have 12 staff you may be looking for an office between 720 – 1,800 sq ft.